jumpman93/obsidian/Master Sleep & Be more alert Huberman Lab Podcast 2.md

 - timing this exposure to light is important

 ### The night
-- physically seeing sunlight during sunset is important for anchoring your [[circadian rhythm]], and helps the negate the negative affects of light after sunset.
+- physically seeing sunlight during sunset is important for anchoring your [[circadian rhythm]], and helps negate the negative affects of light after sunset.
 - minimizing your light exposure past 8pm and especially between 11pm and 4am.
 A paper published in Cell shows that exposure to light between 11pm and 4am, suppresses the release of [[dopamine]], a [[neuromodulator]] that is required for making us feel good and an endogenous antidepressant.
 This inhibits learning and creating other detrimental effects.
 The light to the eyes signals a structure called the [[habenula]], (that sits in the [[thalamus]]) that makes us less happy and more prone to disappointment, leading to forms of depression when wakeful.

 ### Waking up earlier